Constitution and Bylaws

 A special meeting shall be called by the President or Secretary upon receipt of a petition signed by 1/3 (one-third) of the members in good standing, setting forth the reasons for calling such meeting, which shall be by letter to the last-known address of each member, delivered in the mail eight days prior to the meeting.

-The Society will strive for openness and inclusiveness in all of its activities.
+J. The Society will strive for openness and inclusiveness in all of its activities.
 Attendance at all Society meetings, social functions and other sanctioned activities is open to all members of good standing.
-Youth members under the age of sixteen, must be accompanied by a responsible adult.
+Junior members under the age of sixteen, must be accompanied by a responsible adult.

-The books, accounts, and records of the Society may be inspected by any member at any time upon giving reason-able notice and arranging a time satisfactory to the officer or officers having charge of such books and records.
+C. The books, accounts, and records of the Society may be inspected by any member at any time upon giving reasonable notice and arranging a time satisfactory to the officer or officers having charge of such books and records.

-For the purpose of carrying out its objectives, the Society may under the authority of an Special Resolution, borrow money.
+A. For the purpose of carrying out its objectives, the Society may under the authority of a Special Resolution, borrow money.

 The Donald D. Paterson Award can be awarded annually to a member of the Society determined by a majority vote of the Donald D. Paterson Award Selection Committee, appointed by the President, on his or her assuming the Chair of Office.
 It is herein stipulated the Award shall not necessarily be presented each and every year, unless a suitable candidate in the opinion of the Committee, is available.
 The recipient must not have won the Award previously.
 The recipient must be a member in good standing of the Society and the candidate's worthiness, shall be determined based on his or her contribution to Numismatics in the City of Calgary while he or she is a member of the Society.

-In the event that the Society is wound up or dissolved, the remaining assets including any and all funds held by the Society (with the exception of funds derived from gaming revenue), will be given to the Numismatic Educational Services Association (NESA), the charitable organization administered by the Royal Canadian Numismatic Association.
+1. In the event that the Society is wound up or dissolved, the remaining assets including any and all funds held by the Society, will be given to the Numismatic Educational Services Association (NESA), the charitable organization administered by the Royal Canadian Numismatic Association.